substack/pclip/readme.md

 Polygons and holes may, but are not required to, have a first point equal to their last point.
 Everything works the same whether or not there is a duplicate last point.

+Holes should not have any points outside of their containing polygon, but they may have one or more points on the edge of their containing polygon.

 You must provide:

 * `opts.mode` must be one of: `'union'`, `'difference'`, `'intersect'`, `'exclude'`, `'divide'`